-Cleaning Silver Jewellery - Silver Bubble’s Top Ten Tips!
+How to Clean Silver Jewellery - Our Top Ten Tips!

-We’ve put together some top tips on how to avoid this happening to your silver, and what to do when it does to keep it ready-to-wear at all times!
+We’ve pulled together some top tips on how to avoid this happening to your silver, and what to do when it does to keep it ready-to-wear at all times!

-- Keep your silver clean by using a liquid silver cleaner and polishing cloth to buff it back into shape.
-If you have any stones or crystal set into the jewellery use a polishing cloth on its own.
-These products can be found in any supermarket in the cleaning product aisles or hardware store.
+Keep your silver clean by using a liquid silver cleaner and polishing cloth to buff it back into shape.
+If you have any gemstones set into the silver, this can be a great way to clean any deposits around the setting.

 Next time you get one of those silica gel sachets in a new pair of shoes keep hold of it.
 These remove moisture from the air and will help keep your silver clean.
 Replace every so often.
 A stick of chalk will do just as well.

-- Store your silver in anti-tarnish bags, or create your own at home by wrapping your silver jewellery in acid-free toilet paper and storing it in a ziplock bag.
+Store your silver in anti-tarnish bags, or create your own at home by wrapping your silver jewellery in acid-free paper and storing it in a ziplock bag.
 You can buy acid free paper from art stores.

 Tarnish is often a chemical reaction, a build up of sulphur sulphide on the surface of the silver which is a type of oxidation.
 Fill a bowl with hot water, add a tablespoon of salt and stir until dissolved.
-Add some ribbons of aluminium foil to the bowl, followed by your silver jewellery.
+Add some ribbons of aluminium foil to the bowl followed by your silver jewellery.
 Stir then let sit for a couple of minutes to remove the sulphur from the silver.
 Remove your silver jewellery and rinse off with water.
 You may need to repeat this method a couple of times, but it works wonders!

 Don’t over polish your silver.
 Once or twice a year should be ample to keep tarnishing at bay.
 Polishing silver removes a micro-layer off the top of the item, so be wary of overdoing it

 Don’t wear rubber gloves when handling your silver jewellery, and avoid storing your pieces with rubber bands.
 Rubber actively corrodes silver - keep clear!